Psychology of Investing: Escape the Herd, Avoid Financial Destruction

 The first month triggers panic, and markets decline from mild to wild.
 The masses repeat the same cycle, as seen in the chart of the MSCI World Index.
 Mass psychology provides insight into market behaviour, allowing investors to recognize opportunities to buy low and sell high during crashes.

-In market uncertainty, keeping a level head and avoiding the urge to follow the crowd is essential.
+In market uncertainty, it is essential to keep a level head and avoid the urge to follow the crowd.
 By understanding the psychology behind mass behaviour, investors can make informed decisions and take advantage of market opportunities that others might miss.

 Mass psychology and coronavirus